na-na-hi/renget/archive/vp-plays.md

 https://arch.b4k.co/vp/thread/54432176/ 27 can someone stab taka again https://arch.b4k.co/vp/thread/54441795/ 28 SOMEONE FINALLY COMPLETED THIS SHITTY GAME https://arch.b4k.co/vp/thread/54447344/ 29 it's finally over

+And then all hell broke loose.
+I think there's some kind of phobia for this but whatever it is, it clearly doesn't count as a phobia anymore because the problem described in the phobia was actually real and something to be justifiably worried about.